Medellín · Part of El Poblado

 • Is Manila safe for expats?

 High.
 Daytime walking is comfortable across the barrio.
-Night walking on main streets feels fine until late; quieter side streets are best paired with Cabify after 10pm.
+Night walking on main streets feels fine until late; quieter side streets are best paired with Uber after 10pm.
 Petty theft (phone-grabbing) happens occasionally but the frequency is materially lower than in Provenza nightlife zones.

 • Is Manila walkable?